 Reliability of the study instrument according to Sekeran (2003) measures the consistent of the instrument in measuring what it is supposed to measure.
-The study questionnaire will be pretested for its reliability on a sample of 10 respondents to examine individual questions as well as the whole questionnaire on project evaluation and organisational learning from which adjustments will be made based on Cronbach's alpha coefficient tests generated from Statistical Package for Social Sciences (SPSS) taking only variables scoring above 0.70 as suggested by Nunally (1978).
+The study questionnaire was pretested for its reliability on a sample of 10 respondents to examine individual questions as well as the whole questionnaire on project evaluation and organizational learning from which adjustments were made based on Cronbach's alpha coefficient tests generated from Statistical Package for Social Sciences (SPSS) taking only variables scoring above 0.70 as suggested by Nunally (1978) and the findings are presented below.